Currents in the dilute $O(n=1)$ model: Definition of current, main results

 \subsection{Boundary to boundary current}

-In this section, we give our main result, the exact finite size expression for the boundary to boundary current in the dilute $O(1)$ model. \\ The spin-1 currennt, introduced in eq.~(\ref{eq:Fdef}) is equal with with the signed sum of all the possible plaquette configurations, which have boundary to boundary line between the selected vertices.
+In this section, we give our main result, the exact finite size expression for the boundary to boundary current in the dilute $O(1)$ model. \\ The spin-1 current, introduced in Eq.~(\ref{eq:Fdef}) is equal to the signed sum of all the possible plaquette configurations which have boundary to boundary path between the selected vertices.
 After Baxterization, $F^{\left( x_1, x_2 \right)}$ and $P(C)$ become a function of the rapidities.
-Because of the additivity of $F$, it is sufficient to concentrate on two cases, when the two points are on two adjacent sites.
-The markers can be separated by a horizontal lattice edge (Using horizontal and vertical lattice-indices for the coordinates $x_1$, $x_2$.):
+Because of the additivity of $F$, it is sufficient to concentrate on two cases, when $x_1$ and $x_2$ are on two adjacent sites.
+These markers can be separated by a horizontal lattice edge (Using horizontal and vertical lattice-indices for the coordinates $x_1$, $x_2$.):

 or a vertical one: